programminghistorian/ph-submissions/lessons/json-and-jq.md

 Let's create a table with one column with a tweet ID, and a second column with all the hashtags in each tweet, separated by a semicolon: `;`

 This is a relatively complex query that will require a multi-step filter.
-First, let's reduce the twitter JSON to just ids and the objects describing the hashtags:
+First, let's reduce the twitter JSON to just ids and the objects describing the hashtags.
+Paste this filter into [jq play]:

 ```txt
 {id: .id, hashtags: .entities.hashtags}